 SI.
-No. Beneficiary name Project description 1.
+Beneficiary name No. Project description 1.
 Ramakrishna Mission, Karnataka Construction of a two-floor academic block at Sri Sarada Devi Vidya Kendra School for girls to continue their education.
 The block consists of six classrooms, four laboratories, two washrooms, an amphitheater, a library, a staff room, an indoor sports hall, a cultural center and an underground water reservoir.